 Who says you have to spend money to get more traffic?

-For today’s blog post, I thought it would be fun to break down all of the free SEO tools.
-Sure you may know of some, like Ubersuggest, but there are many more options than just my own tool.
+There are tons of free SEO tools that can help you drive more traffic.
+Sure, you may know of some, like Ubersuggest, but there are many more options than just my own tool.

 - Keyword Research